tytcc/mi-Druglikeness/README.md

 # Drug-likeness predictor

-This repository contains code used in paper [Drug-likeness predictor](http)
+This repository contains code used in paper [Subvisional-Drug-likeness predictor](http)

 ## Requirements